On an alternative sequence comparison statistic of Steele: Computation time for

 Next, define $T_l(i,j) = \sum_{\substack{\alpha \leq i \\ \beta \leq j}} S_{l-1}(\alpha, \beta), \,$ $C_l(i,j) = \sum_{\alpha \leq i} S_{l-1}(\alpha,j), \,$ and $R_l(i,j) =\sum_{\beta \leq j} S_{l-1}(i,\beta).$ It is easy to see that they satisfy the recursive relations below.

 Then we can rewrite our counting function as

-For all $(i,j),$ $S_k(i,j)$ is computed by \eqref{rec1} and \eqref{rec2}, which takes a constant time $k$ operations.
-The two outer loops for $i$ and $j$ iterate $n$ times, therefore the total running time is $\Theta(kn^2).$ The total number of $k$-long common subsequences is given by the largest $S_k(i,j),$ which is increasing both in $i$ and $j$ unless it is zero.
+As we proceed from $l$ to $l+1$ through the algorithm, we need to go through \eqref{rec1} and \eqref{rec2} for all $(i,j),$ which requires a constant (independent of $n$ and $k$) times $n^2$ operations.
+The total number of $k$-long common subsequences is given by the largest $S_k(i,j),$ which is increasing both in $i$ and $j$ unless it is zero.
+Therefore, the total running time to compute $T_{n,k}$ is $\Theta(kn^2).$ Since we need a constant times $n^2$ operations to obtain $T_{n,k+1}$ once we run the algorithm for $T_{n,k},$ the running time is $\Theta(n^3)$ to compute $T_n.$

-This also allows one to find the running time for computing $T_n$ which is Here, on left-hand side the summation finds the number of common subsequences for each $k$, and the term $n$ is just adding up these $T_{n,k}$ values.